MarcusGrass/pgwm/README.md

 The specification is fairly difficult to understand (for me) and for a tiling window manager some sometimes liberal interpretations has to be made.
 If something seems implemented wrongly, and it isn't covered by an explanation in [EWMH.md](EWMH.md), please create an issue if you have the time.
-Big shout out to [x11rb](https://github.com/psychon/x11rb) which has great safe 11 bindings!
+Big shout out to [x11rb](https://github.com/psychon/x11rb) which has great safe x11 bindings!

 # Why
-I love to build my old tools, so after a few years of running up against bugs that bothered my workflow and features that I wanted but were missing in other tiling WMs
-I decided to build a WM that does exactly what I want it to do.
-I considered hacking dwm, but I'm not that hot with `C` and decided against it, opting to rewrite it in Rust instead.
+I love to build my old tools, so after a few years of running up against bugs that bothered my workflow and features that I wanted but were missing in other tiling WMs I decided to build a WM that does exactly what I want it to do.
+I considered hacking dwm, but I'm not that hot with `C` and decided against it, opting to write it in Rust instead.

 # Primary goals
 A WM that is fast, has low resource-usage, is feature complete according to my needs, doesn't contain nasty bugs or QoL-detriments, and is ewmh-compliant.

 # Resources
 The WM, according to `smem` on glibc, has a PSS of around 5Mb Memory usage and no known memory leaks,